The Blazer name was resurrected for an all-new SUV that slots between the compact Equinox and three-row Traverse.

 This midsized crossover model takes aim at the Ford Edge and Nissan Murano, five-passenger midsized SUVs that focus more on styling and luxury and less on utility.

-The base 193-hp four-cylinder engine comes only on front-wheel-drive versions.
+The base 193-hp four-cylinder engine only comes on front-drive versions.

 The Blazer rides and handles well, it's quiet, and the V6's power delivery is smooth.

-Controls are easy to use, but the low dash vents direct air to front occupants' elbows.
+Controls are easy to use but the low dash vents hurt air distribution.

-For advanced safety features beyond blind spot warning and rear cross traffic warning, buyers have to pick an expensive option package that’s available only on the high-end versions.
+For advanced safety features beyond blind spot and rear cross-traffic warning, buyers have to pick an expensive option package that’s only available on the high-end versions.

-Getting automatic emergency braking, forward collision warning, lane departure warning, and lane keeping assistance bumps the price up considerably.
+That brings automatic emergency braking, forward collision warning, lane departure warning, and lane keeping assist but that bumps the price considerably.